Walodja1987/xns/test/Tests.md

 #### Reverts

+- Should revert with `XNS: zero recipient` error when recipient is address(0).
+- Should revert with `XNS: no fees to claim` error when caller has no pending fees.
+- Should revert with `XNS: fee transfer failed` error when transfer fails (if applicable).

+---

+### claimFeesToSelf

+#### Functionality

+- Should claim all pending fees for msg.sender and transfer to msg.sender.
+- Should reset pending fees to zero after claiming.
+- Should emit `FeesClaimed` event with msg.sender as recipient.
+- Should be equivalent to calling `claimFees(msg.sender)`.

+#### Reverts

-- Should revert with `no fees to claim` error when caller has no pending fees.
+- Should revert with `XNS: no fees to claim` error when caller has no pending fees.
-- Should revert with `fee transfer failed` error when transfer fails (if applicable).
+- Should revert with `XNS: fee transfer failed` error when transfer fails (if applicable).

 ---